Aliases for ADRA2B Gene

 GeneCards Summary for ADRA2B Gene

 ADRA2B (Adrenoceptor Alpha 2B) is a Protein Coding gene.
-Diseases associated with ADRA2B include coronary restenosis and benign adult familial myoclonic epilepsy.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include epinephrine binding and alpha2-adrenergic receptor activity.
+Diseases associated with ADRA2B include Epilepsy, Myoclonic, Familial Adult, 2 and Benign Adult Familial Myoclonic Epilepsy.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+GO annotations related to this gene include G-protein coupled receptor activity and alpha2-adrenergic receptor activity.
+An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for ADRA2B Gene